grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ### 10. Place the Cherry MX Switches

-Push the Cherry MX switches into the holes in the mounting plate.
-If everything is lined up correctly, then the switches should just clip in.
-Solder one row at a time.
+Push the MX switches into the holes in the mounting plate.
+Check that  both contacts of the switch are poking through the holes in the PCB.
+If they are not, then the switch will not work.
+You can fix by removing the switch, unbending the contacts and inserting again.

 ### 11. Solder the Cherry MX Switches

-Solder the Cherry MX Switches onto the PCB.
+Solder the Cherry MX Switches onto the PCB working in from the corners.
 Note that the footprints on the PCB are for both MX and Alps switches.
 This means that there are two holes for the right switch contact.
 You don't need to solder both holes, just the hole with the contact in it.
 However, you can solder both holes if you would prefer.
 Either is fine.

 ![v1_4_switchesSoldered.JPG](v1_4_switchesSoldered.JPG)